Computational Biology Research Projects

 ZHANG Yang

-Deciphering the structure and function of proteins is pivotal in modern biology and medicine.
-Our work focuses on pioneering computational methods, integrating advanced AI techniques and physics-based force fields, to precisely model protein structure and function.
-A key objective is uncovering the fundamental interplay between protein sequence, structure, and function.
+Deciphering the structure and function of proteins is central to modern biology and medicine.
+Our research develops pioneering computational frameworks that integrate advanced AI methodologies with physics-based force fields to accurately model protein structures and interactions.
+A central goal is to elucidate the fundamental relationships linking protein sequence, structure, dynamics, and function.

 • Bioinformatics Algorithms